pseudoyim/car_code/README.md

 ```
 conda env create --file environment.yml
 ```
 If this fails, just create a conda environment with the specs listed in `environment.yml` and activate it.
-This terminal window will be the "server".

-3. Turn on your car and open up Terminal on there.
+3. Turn on your car and open up Terminal.
 The bash script in there will automatically display the Pi's IP address.
-Open up another terminal window on your laptop and `ssh` into your Pi.
-This terminal window (i.e. your Pi) will be the **"client"**.
+Open up another terminal window on your laptop (Command + N) and `ssh` into your Pi.
+This terminal window will be the **"client"** (i.e. your Pi).
 ```
 ssh pi@<IP address of your Pi>
 ```

+4. Turn on the battery pack that powers the car's motors.

-4. Go to the `car_code` repo on your Pi and edit the `client.py` script:
+5. Go to the `car_code` repo on your Pi and edit the `client.py` script:
 ```
 sudo nano client.py
 ```
 On line 9, make sure the IP address matches the IP address of your "sever" computer.
-You can find this by running `ifconfig` in the first terminal window ("server").
+You can find this by running `ifconfig` in the  **"server"** terminal.

-5. In the **"server"** terminal window, run `server.py` and wait for the "Listening..." line to display:
+6. In the **"server"** terminal, run `server.py` and wait for the "Listening..." line to display:
 ```
 python server.py
 ```

-6. In the **"client"** terminal window, run `launch.sh`:
+7. In the **"client"** terminal window, run `launch.sh`:
 ```
 bash launch.sh
 ```

-7. Wait a few seconds for the video feed to appear on your computer.
+8. Wait a few seconds for the video feed to appear on your computer.
 You should now be able to drive the car using the arrow keys on your keyboard.

 ## `car.py`
 `car.py` can be used as a library to drive the car (e.g. forward, left, right, reverse).
 Usage example: